Chapter 3 – Relationship to Clients – annotated

 [7] The lawyer’s duty of confidentiality is owed to both current and former clients, with the related duty not to attack the legal work done during a retainer or to undermine the former client’s position on a matter that was central to the retainer.

-[8] The lawyer’s duty of commitment to the client’s cause prevents the lawyer from summarily and unexpectedly dropping a client to circumvent conflict of interest rules.
+[8] The lawyer’s duty of commitment to the client’s cause prevents the lawyer from summarily and unexpectedly dropping a client to circumvent conflict of interest Code rules.
 The client may legitimately feel betrayed if the lawyer ceases to act for the client to avoid a conflict of interest.

 [9] The duty of candour requires a lawyer or law firm to advise an existing client of all matters relevant to the retainer.